 Over the years, the event has showcased presentations of Carnatic classical music, Bharatanatyam, and south Indian folk dance and drama forms such as kattaikoothu from Tamil Nadu and yakshagana from Karnataka.
 Poet Arundhathi Subramaniam, writer and theatre director Gowri Ramanarayan, theatre scholar Hanne De Bruin, journalist Kavitha Muralidharan, artist Laya Mathikshara, koodiyattam practitioner Nepathya Sreehari Chakyar, historians Nivedita Louis and V. Sriram, and Bharatanatyam dance company Vyuti are among the many speakers and performers to have participated in the festival over the years.

-Additionally, the festival sought to highlight multiple perspectives on the achievements of women in India over the last two centuries across class, caste and genres.
+Over the years, the festival has sought to highlight multiple perspectives on the achievements of women in India across class, caste and genres.
 It celebrated women and female-identifying persons and their contributions in fields such as the arts, politics, business and technology through exhibitions, performances, talks, discussions, screenings and networking events.

 Check out more multiarts festivals here.

 1. By Air: Chennai International Airport is 7 km away from Chennai city.
 Frequent domestic as well as international flights arrive here.
 Anna Terminal receives international flights from various major cities in the world.
 Kamaraj Terminal, at a distance of 150 metres from the Anna Terminal, runs domestic flights connecting Chennai with major Indian cities.

 2. By Rail: Chennai Central and Chennai Egmore are the main railway stations in the city, receiving regular trains from major cities such as Bengaluru, Delhi, Hyderabad and Kolkata.